Tag Archives: Haim

 I love Kurt Vile’s Wakin on a Pretty Daze so much, that I can’t believe it’s only No. 5.
 Labeling it stoner rock, as many have done, is lazy.
 Although I supposed me calling it laid-back rock isn’t any better.
 But the fact of the matter is there might not ever be a better album to listen to while walking the streets of New York City with headphones in your ears. —R. Zizmor

-Tags: Barclays Center, Basia Bulat, Beacon Theatre, Ben Gibbard, Bikini Kill, Bon Iver, Bowery Ballroom, Brooklyn Bowl, Chris Kuroda, CMJ, Conor Oberst, Daft Punk, Daughter, David Bowie, Desaparecidos, Dessa, Doomtree, Drippy Eye, EL-P, Elena Tonra, Flaming Lips, Flamin’ Groovies, Föllakzoid, Foxygen, Haim, Hot Chip, James Blake, Jefferson Waful, Jenny Lewis, Jessie Ware, Jimmy Fallon, Jimmy Tamborello, John Prine, Josh Arnoudse, Kathleen Hanna, Kauro Ishibashi, Killer Mike, Kishi Bashi, Le Tigre, Matthew Hock, Meat Puppets, Mercury Lounge, Muchacho, Music Hall of Williamsburg, NONONO, Panama Wedding, Phish, Phosphorescent, Portugal.
+Tags: Barclays Center, Basia Bulat, Beacon Theatre, Ben Gibbard, Bikini Kill, Bon Iver, Bowery Ballroom, Brooklyn Bowl, Chris Kuroda, CMJ, Conor Oberst, Daft Punk, Daughter, David Bowie, Desaparecidos, Dessa, Doomtree, Drippy Eye, EL-P, Elena Tonra, End-of-Year Recap, Flaming Lips, Flamin’ Groovies, Föllakzoid, Foxygen, Haim, Hot Chip, James Blake, Jefferson Waful, Jenny Lewis, Jessie Ware, Jimmy Fallon, Jimmy Tamborello, John Prine, Josh Arnoudse, Kathleen Hanna, Kauro Ishibashi, Killer Mike, Kishi Bashi, Le Tigre, Matthew Hock, Meat Puppets, Mercury Lounge, Muchacho, Music Hall of Williamsburg, NONONO, Panama Wedding, Phish, Phosphorescent, Portugal.
 The Man, Postal Service, Raky Sastri, Review, Rolling Stones, Run the Jewels, Sam Cooke, Shuggie Otis, Steve Earle, Tame Impala, Terminal 5, the Holydrug Couple, the Julie Ruin, the Roots, Tim & Eric’s Awesome Show: Great Job!, Tim Heidecker, Town Hall, Umphrey's McGee, Velvet Underground, Webster Hall, Yo La Tengo, You Won’t

 Posted in House List, Reviews No Comments »